open511/Open511API/documentation.md

 * [Jurisdiction geography](jurisdictiongeo.html): Contain the geographical boundaries of a jurisdiction.

-####Draft resources:
+####Draft resources

-Draft are resources that have been requested by adopters and that are currently under development.
+Draft are resources that have been proposed or requested by adopters and that are still under development.

+* [Reports](report.html): The report is the crowdsourcing feature of Open511.
+A road user can submit a report to notify the jurisdiction that something is ongoing (e.g an accident).
+Other clients can also retrieve reports submitted to a jurisdiction.
+* [Traffic Cameras](camera.html): Provide information about the traffic cameras managed by a given jurisdiction.
+* [Roads](road.html): List the road names under a given jurisdiction.
+* [Traffic segments](traffic_segment.html): Provide geospatial information about road segments as well as realtime information (speed) if available.
+* [Traffic historical conditions](historical_traffic_condition.html): Sub-resource of the traffic segments that provide access to historial data of the speed if available.

 ### Status {#status}